 I was surprised at how quickly the tank filled up and how much the water was used.
 So you will need to do quite a few trips to be able to complete a full room.
 It’s so easy to do though so it’s not a problem.

-Stairs – Upholstery Tool
+On the Stairs – Upholstery Tool for Cleaning

 What I loved about the deep carpet cleaner was the additional upholstery tool as it gives you the options of being able to clean large carpet areas or smaller areas too like sofas, car seats and stairs.
 It’s also stored so neatly ready to be connected when you need it.